tutumcloud/api-docs/source/includes/container.md

-memory | The memory limit of the container in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) autorestart | Whether to restart the container automatically if it stops (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information) autodestroy | Whether to terminate the container automatically if it stops (see [Autodestroy](https://support.tutum.co/support/solutions/articles/5000012175-) for more information) roles | List of Tutum roles asigned to this conatiner (see [Service links](https://support.tutum.co/support/solutions/articles/5000012181-service) for more information) actions | List of resource URIs of the `Action` objects that apply to the container link_variables | List of environment variables that would be exposed in any container that is linked to this one privileged | Whether the container has Docker's `privileged` flag set or not (see [Runtime privilege](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) for more information)
+memory | The memory limit of the container in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) autorestart | Whether to restart the container automatically if it stops (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information) autodestroy | Whether to terminate the container automatically if it stops (see [Autodestroy](https://support.tutum.co/support/solutions/articles/5000012175-) for more information) roles | List of Tutum roles asigned to this container (see [API roles](https://support.tutum.co/support/solutions/articles/5000524639) for more information) actions | List of resource URIs of the `Action` objects that apply to the container linked_to_container | List of IP addresses of the linked containers (see table `Container Link attributes` below and [Service links](https://support.tutum.co/support/solutions/articles/5000012181) for more information)
+)
+link_variables | List of environment variables that would be exposed in any container that is linked to this one privileged | Whether the container has Docker's `privileged` flag set or not (see [Runtime privilege](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) for more information)

-### Container binding attributes
+### Container Binding attributes

 Attribute | Description
 --------- | -----------
-host_path | The host folder of the volume container_path | The container folder where the volume is mounted rewritable | `true` is the volume has writable permissions volume | The resource URI of the volume
+host_path | The host path of the volume container_path | The container path where the volume is mounted rewritable | `true` is the volume has writable permissions volume | The resource URI of the volume